 Understanding the Terms Analog, Digital, Hybrid, Modeling Synthesis

-It occurs when analogue circuits, also known as oscillators, change and generate sounds using low amplifiers, pass, bandpass, and high pass filter networks, as well as electro-mechanical circuits.
+It occurs when analog circuits, also known as oscillators, change and generate sounds using low amplifiers, pass, bandpass, and high pass filter networks, as well as electro-mechanical circuits.
 A waveform is used to generate the sounds, which are then modified by various filter networks.
 The noises are then manipulated and amplified.

 The sounds are created using digital technology.
 Microchip-based digital controllers and digitally generated waveforms are used in this technology.
 It produces advanced sounds when used with presets.